- City Government

 Planting Parkway Trees Outside of this Program

 Residents may also plant their own parkway tree at their own cost.
 A right-of-way permit is required prior to installation, and City staff must review the species, size and location.
-Please contact Geneva Public Works for information 630-232-1502.
+Please contact Geneva Public Works for information by calling 630-232-1502.